 Otto has more than 30 years of experience working on water resource management, ecosystem protection, and urban water systems.
 She has worked to promote sound land and water planning and urban water infrastructure systems that incorporate upstream ecosystem services and green infrastructure designs in cities, and integrate drinking water, stormwater, and wastewater management.

 Prior to joining WRI, Otto developed successful clean water and water supply programs for American Rivers in Washington, D.C., where she worked closely with mayors, utilities, federal agencies, and Congress to promote smart water policies and drive public and private investment toward more sustainable water infrastructure solutions.

 Otto earned a master’s degree in water resources management from the University of Wisconsin–Madison’s Nelson Institute, an MBA from Northwestern University’s Kellogg School, and a BA in economics from the University of Illinois.
 From 2006 to 2007, she was a Loeb Fellow at Harvard University’s Graduate School of Design, where she studied international water management, urban infrastructure, and water and sanitation issues.

-Jim Rink (Naperville, Illinois) is the owner and managing partner at Integris Management Solutions.
+Jim Rink (Naperville, Illinois) is vice chair of the Nelson Institute Board of Visitors and the owner and managing partner at Integris Management Solutions.
 Integris is a consulting firm focused on organizational effectiveness, business advising and coaching.
 With a blended focus on technology, business performance and individual dignity, Integris has a unique ability to help organizations clarify, focus, and improve their effectiveness.

 After graduating from the University of Wisconsin–Madison with degrees in mechanical engineering and manufacturing systems engineering, Rink spent over 30 years working for Caterpillar Inc. He held various roles in technology and operational leadership across several locations and industries including construction, mining, forestry, and precision components.